 Dreese-Williams took a unique approach for this railing by using eclectic rock masonry and salvaged tamarisk branches.

 Around the corner from the main patio is a unique railing composed of rock masonry and salvaged poles from tamarisk tree pruning in the low desert.
-It provides a safe edge to this small sun drenched patio used with a portable barbecue so smoke does not spoil the living space on the main patio.
-This design utilizes negative space by applying open railings that provide glimpses of the dry wash fifty feet below.
+It provides a safe edge to this small sun-drenched patio used with a portable barbecue so smoke does not spoil the living space on the main patio.
+This design utilizes negative space by applying open railings that provide glimpses of the dry wash 50 feet below.
 Stone used by Dreese-Williams for this application includes larger chunks of pumice carved out for planting pockets in this porous material.
 For more interest the pumice is blended with locally mined turquoise and pink quartz.

-Smaller species of cactus for this application are various Mamilarias, which retain their short stature, branching into new stems over time.
+Smaller species of cactus for this application are various Mammillaria, which retain their short stature, branching into new stems over time.
 Behind the central post is the spineless prickly pear with its powerful green coloring and edible fruit.
 Its mass lends a more stable feel to this terminal vista that offers a 180 degree view of the mountains beyond.

 Fish and water lilies live happily in this stock tank clad in stone masonry which doubles as an insulator.

 Peek over the main patio rail and you find the tank.
-This shows that the best designers take risks, and when unproven ideas are successful, the landscape becomes an innovative, one of a kind work of art.
+This shows that the best designers take risks, and when unproven ideas are successful, the landscape becomes an innovative, one-of-a-kind work of art.
 Determined to design with found, salvaged and repurposed materials, the ingenuity of Dreese-Williams is demonstrated by this pool.
 It appears to hang off the edge of a vertical cliff where birds of prey come to perch and drink daily.
 Many of their projects feature this technique of cladding a large galvanized livestock water trough with stone masonry composed here of the same materials as the cliff stone.
 Masonry doubles as an insulator, preventing the metal container from heating up too much in the sun.
 Its success is proven by the presence of fish and water lilies growing happily in the midst of a blistering barren desert summer.

 There are important lessons here for the creation of landscapes in wild places or large suburban homesites.
 Use materials already present on the site.
 Strive to make new creations blend seamlessly with the wild areas near and far.
 Finally, explore unorthodox alternatives to costly materials or devise innovative solutions to common problems.